 I read a lot of books — averaging 5/month.
 For right or (most likely) wrong, I don’t read any fiction.
 I get my fiction fix through other mediums.

-I usually pick-up/download a book to gain perspective on solving a current technical or business problem.
+I usually pick up/download a book to gain perspective on solving a current technical or business problem.
 In that way, I am a very deliberate reader.
-I don’t skip around and read every word (unless the book turns into a total dud) while internalizing how to put these ideas to practice.
+I don’t skip around and read every word (unless the book turns into a total dud) while internalizing how to put these ideas into practice.

 Books can give you a good education but true learning comes through practice.

 My reading list recently has included all the new lean series of books out this year — and yes, there’s a lot.